 Wezen is a yellow-white F-type supergiant approximately 1,800 light years distant.
 It has an apparent magnitude of 1.83.
 It is the third brightest star in Canis Major.
 Wezen can be found about 10 degrees southeast of Sirius.
 Its name is derived from the Arabic al-wazn“, meaning “the weight.”
 The star’s estimated age is 10 million years, which means that it will become a red supergiant within the next 100,000 years, and eventually a supernova.

-Murzim – β Canis Majoris (Beta Canis Majoris)
+Mirzam – β Canis Majoris (Beta Canis Majoris)

-Murzim is classified as a Beta Cephei variable, a star that exhibits variations in brightness as a result of pulsations of its surface.
+Mirzam is classified as a Beta Cephei variable, a star that exhibits variations in brightness as a result of pulsations of its surface.

 Aludra – η Canis Majoris (Eta Canis Majoris)